FLCAC-admin/FLCAC-docs/docs/index.md

 A table of contents is provided in the left sidebar, or on narrow screens can be accessed with the menu icon (three horizontal bars) at the top-left corner.
 :::

-# Contributing to the docs

-We appreciate your interest in adding to shared resources for the LCA community!

-To contribute content to these docs, please [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the [FLCAC-docs repository](https://github.com/FLCAC-admin/FLCAC-docs), commit your edits, then [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with a clear description of your work.

-The FLCAC Data Curation team is actively reorganizing existing resources and updating guidance to make sure it is clear and accessible.
-Feedback on these efforts is always appreciated.
-Thank you!

 # Have Questions?
+First, please refer to the documentation on this site:
+ - For questions on Data Use, Data Submission, or Repo Management, use the site menu (left side) to navigate.

-- First, please refer to the [Frequently Asked Questions](https://flcac-admin.github.io/FLCAC-docs/faq) page.
+ - Check out the [Frequently Asked Questions](https://flcac-admin.github.io/FLCAC-docs/faq) page.
  - Have a terminology question?
 Check out the [Glossary](https://flcac-admin.github.io/FLCAC-docs/glossary).
  - The [Other Resources](https://flcac-admin.github.io/FLCAC-docs/otherresources) page can also help direct you to useful resources.

-- If the above resources fail to answer your question, consider opening a new issue or contributing to a discussion thread.
+If the above resources fail to answer your question, consider opening a new issue or contributing to a discussion thread.

 ## Using Issues and Discussions